TrevorMcCormick/trmccormick/content/posts/aws_certified_solutions_architect_associate/index.md

 I felt like the first best step for me would be to get through all of the videos and exercises in [A Cloud Guru's - AWS Certified Solutions Architect Associate SAA-C02 course](https://acloud.guru/overview/aws-certified-solutions-architect-associate).
 There was 45 hours of content in this course alone, so it was definitely a big first step.

-As I was going through this course, I browsed through some of the other offerings, and found the [AWS Well-Architected Framework course]](https://acloud.guru/overview/aws-well-architected-framework) fairly helpful.
+As I was going through this course, I browsed through some of the other offerings, and found the [AWS Well-Architected Framework course](https://acloud.guru/overview/aws-well-architected-framework) fairly helpful.

-What I found MOST helpful was the hands-on labs.
+What I found most helpful was the hands-on labs.
 Here is a curated list of labs I found most helpful:

 * [ALBs and Auto-Scaling](https://learn.acloud.guru/handson/feb3bc2b-c912-4f5c-94d7-bfbedea6319f)
 * [AMIs](https://learn.acloud.guru/handson/a95ff0ea-4d92-4c80-ad92-35f42389b4a4)